jake-ilsoo-kim/cmpe202/lab8/README.md

  2. Decorator
   - For using the display of CreditCard Number and credit card Exp I use Decorator pattern.
   - It makes a space between CreditCard Number.
-And it puts "/" in credit card Exp.
+And it puts "/" in CreditCard Exp.